liya2017/axon-docs/docs/for-dapp-devs/Send_Transactions_On_Axon_Via_MetaMask.md

 For now, it is `0x37aa0f893d05914a4def0460c0a984d3611546cfb26924d7a7ca6e0db9950a2d`.

-The account and the balance will be displayed once the adding is complete.
+The account and the balance will be displayed once the account is added.
 The Genesis account holds 1000,000,000,000,00 AXON configured in `devtools/chain/config.toml`.

 <img alt="Untitled 1" src={useBaseUrl("img/for-dapp-devs/send-transactions-on-axon-via-metamask/Untitled 1.png")}  width="80%"/>

 ### 2.2 Send a Transaction

-Click *Send* on the balance page and let’s transfer some tokens to another account.
+Click **Send** on the balance page and let’s transfer some tokens to another account.
 Here we are about to transfer 100 AXON to `0xdc796dfc1bb45f21d17be267877c3388d766937b`.

 <img alt="Untitled 2" src={useBaseUrl("img/for-dapp-devs/send-transactions-on-axon-via-metamask/Untitled 2.png")}  width="50%"/>

-Click *Next.*
+Click **Next**.

 <img alt="Untitled 3" src={useBaseUrl("img/for-dapp-devs/send-transactions-on-axon-via-metamask/Untitled 3.png")}  width="50%"/>

-Click *Confirm*.
+Click **Confirm**.

 <img alt="Untitled 4" src={useBaseUrl("img/for-dapp-devs/send-transactions-on-axon-via-metamask/Untitled 4.png")}  width="80%"/>

-You'll see that the transaction is in *Pending*.
+You'll see that the transaction is in **Pending**.
 It takes a few seconds for the status to change, then you‘ll know that the transaction has been successful and the balance is 100 AXON less.

 <img alt="Untitled 5" src={useBaseUrl("img/for-dapp-devs/send-transactions-on-axon-via-metamask/Untitled 5.png")}  width="80%"/>